 - Ad-supported search results.

 These ads that are displayed may track certain information about what you do online via the so-called trackers.
-We are talking abut cookies, tags, pixels and others of this type.
+We are talking about cookies, tags, pixels, and others of this type.
 These are objects that may remain in your Mac even after you have deleted Service Records.
 They may obtain info on the following activities:

 - Your bookmarks.